NullDev42/streaming-radio/README.md

    zveronline/radio
 ```

-This will start the container and you should now be able to browse the web interface on port 8001 and icecast on port 8002.
+This will start the container and you should now be able to browse the web interface on port 80 and icecast on port 8002.
-Directory "Music" must contains yor music files.
+Directory "Music" must contain your music files.

 # Docker-compose template
 ```